jucacrispim/toxicbuild/docs/source/index.rst

 Issue Tracker
 =============

-You can follow the development of toxicbuild throught the issue tracker in `<https://github.com/jucacrispim/toxicbuild/issues>`_
+You can follow the development of toxicbuild through the issue tracker in `<https://github.com/jucacrispim/toxicbuild/issues>`_

 Licence